 Drive Growth with the iPad

 We all know that mobile apps can increases a business’ growth exponentially, so why are we lending a particular weight to apps for iPad?
-Why can’t an app for an iPhone or Android smartphone accomplish the same purpose.
+Why can’t an app for an iPhone or Android smartphone accomplish the same purpose?

 Honestly, the best comparison that comes to mind is the difference between HD TVs and SD TVs.
-HD and high performance TVs have been around for a while now, but if you happen to be as old as me, you remember those old square standard definition TVs.
+HD and high-performance TVs have been around for a while now, but if you happen to be as old as me, you remember those old square standard definition TVs.
 If you can think back that far, you may remember the marked change between the two TV types.
 With HD, our screens became much crisper, clearer and brighter, capturing the feeling of real life with more success than previous attempts.

 The difference between tablet apps and phone apps is much the same.
-Sure, they both perform the same function, for instance making it easier to appraise a beautiful piece of property (as the app Dameco, built by SDI, does), but one looks good while doing it.
+Sure, they both perform the same function, for instance making it easier to appraise a beautiful piece of property (like the app Dameco, built by SDI, does), but one looks good while doing it.
 The iPad has increased screen real estate and superior graphics processing powers to any app and provides a robust second screen for people to access your app.

 This is especially true when the target industry is something like Real Estate.
-Obviously, there is an enormous visual component to selling property.
+Obviously, there is an enormous visual component to selling the property.
 Most people want to be able to see a home or at least see what it is like, to get a feel for it.
-After all, you’re making the decision of a lifetime and you probably shouldn’t rush to judgement, right?
+After all, you’re making the decision of a lifetime and you probably shouldn’t rush to judgment, right?